 33. Please explain why the hospital shared only the data you checked in Q 32 above:

+We have been able to review Press Ganey scores and more recently NRC for Pt Experience.
+Web also reviewed quality data on falls & pressure injuries.

+Discussions on discharge readiness and material shared with patients in the Strength Book

 34. Please describe how the PFAC was engaged in discussions around these data in #32 above and any resulting quality improvement initiatives: